KPCOFGS/PyPI_Markdown_Link_Check/README.md

 # PyPI_Markdown_Link_Check

 ## Overview
 The PyPI Markdown Link Check is a Python script designed to help users check the validity of markdown links found on the Python Package Index (PyPI) website (`pypi.org`) from GitHub.
-It fetches the specified PyPI webpage and checks if there is markdown link is invalid.
+It fetches the specified PyPI webpage and checks if some markdown links are invalid.

 ## Dependencies
 The script requires the following dependencies: